DEMCON/WVS_interfaces/README.md

-# WVS_interfaces
+# WVS Interfaces

-Interfaces used for the WVS simulator
+ROS2 package for all interfaces (messages, services, actions) for the WVS simulator.